Walking Tour: Downtown Nashville

 Between the old landmarks and new developments, downtown is a perfect area to explore on foot with its late-19th-century historical buildings.

-Start: Riverfront Park at the intersection of Broadway and First Avenue.
-(There's a public parking lot here.)
+START: Riverfront Park at the intersection of Broadway and 1st Avenue.

-Best Times: Tuesday through Friday, when both the Tennessee State Museum and the Tennessee State Capitol are open to the public.
+BEST TIMES: Tuesday through Friday, when the Tennessee State Capitol is open to the public.

-Start your tour at the intersection of Broadway and First Avenue, on the banks of the Cumberland River, at:
+Start your tour at the intersection of Broadway and 1st Avenue, on the banks of the Cumberland River, at:

 1. Riverfront Park

 The park was built as part of Nashville’s bicentennial celebration and encompasses 5 acres, a boat dock, and an amphitheater.

 This is a reconstruction of the 1780 fort that was a forerunner to the settlement that would become the city of Nashville.

 Continue up 1st Avenue to Union Street and turn left.
 Across the street is the: